-No. 10 TRUTH OR CONSEQUENCES WHEN BOARD IGNORES MAJORITY VOTES
+PROPOSAL NO. 9--TRUTH OR CONSEQUENCES WHEN BOARD IGNORES MAJORITY VOTES

 Further note: We believe that the shareholders of this company have the right to change its bylaws at any lawful time and manner.
 We believe Delaware law, the Company-AAG's Restated Certification of Incorporation and Bylaws empowers the board of directors to complete its solemn duty: 1) To comply with the general desires of the shareholders as expressed by their lawful vote, and; 2) To implement the will of the shareholders expressed through a majority vote to change the bylaws in the manner specified in the following properly presented proposals (see WhoOwns).
+There is an equally real possibility that the proposed bylaw change will not be binding on the board under Delaware law.